One Advantage With Fossil Fuels

 Scientific or Theoretical Perspective

 From a scientific standpoint, the energy density of fossil fuels is rooted in their chemical composition.
-Fossil fuels are primarily composed of hydrocarbons, which are molecules made up of hydrogen and carbon atoms.
+And fossil fuels are primarily composed of hydrocarbons, which are molecules made up of hydrogen and carbon atoms.
 When these molecules are burned, the chemical bonds are broken, releasing energy in the form of heat.
 The specific arrangement of these atoms in fossil fuels allows for a high energy yield per unit of fuel.

 Common Mistakes or Misunderstandings